Search sheldonbrown.com and sheldonbrown.org

 Because these hubs only gear up, they require a much smaller chainwheel than other hubs and are especially well-suited to a small-wheel bicycle.
 These hubs are most efficient in the lowest gear, which passes power directly from the driver to the hub shell, and least efficient in the highest gear, which uses all three modules.

 Model designations include the letter F, for freewheeling; K for disc brake and D for drum brake.
 The discontinued X-RR8 was available with a fitting for a Shimano Rollerbrake.
 There is no coaster-brake model.

 The ratios for the wider-ratio series introduced in 2009 -- model X-RF8 (W) etc. -- are:

 The ratios for the first series of 8-speed hubs -- X-RF8 etc. -- are:

 Also see Sheldon's Internal Gear Calculator.

 It is difficult for a simple planetary system to achieve a ratio near unity, and so the bottom step is large with these hubs.
 To avoid a large jump in the middle of the range, the large jump is used again at the top of the range.
 For this reason, it is best to set the second-highest gear as the level-ground cruising gear, around 75 gear inches (6.0 meters development, 5.5 gain ratio).
 Setting any lower gear as the level-ground cruising gear would make the top gear too high to be useful.
-On the other hand, if you ride in flatlands so you don't need any very low gears, your might ignore this advice in order to get more gears in the level-ground gear range.
+On the other hand, if you ride in flatlands so you don't need any very low gears, your might use a larger chainwheel or smaller sprocket to get more gears in the level-ground gear range.